johnno1962/InjectionIII/README.md

 This start-over implementation of [Injection for Xcode](https://github.com/johnno1962/injectionforxcode) has been built into a standalone app: `InjectionIII.app` which runs in the status bar and is [available from the Mac App Store](https://itunes.apple.com/app/injectioniii/id1380446739?mt=12).

+This README includes descriptions of some newer features that are only available in more recent releases of the InjectionIII.app [available on github](https://github.com/johnno1962/InjectionIII/releases).
+You will need to use one of these releases for Apple Silicon or if you have upgraded to Big Sur due to changes to macOS codesigning that affect the sandboxed App Store version of the app.

 ![Icon](http://johnholdsworth.com/InjectionUI.gif)

 `InjectionIII.app` needs an Xcode 10.2 or greater at the path `/Applications/Xcode.app` , works for `Swift` and `Objective-C` and can be used alongside [AppCode](https://www.jetbrains.com/help/objc/create-a-swiftui-application.html) or by using the [AppCode Plugin](https://github.com/johnno1962/InjectionIII/blob/master/AppCodePlugin/INSTALL.md).